fredhopp/CoTracker-Nuke/README.md

    - Preview the tracking results in the generated video

 6. **📤 Generate Tracker Node**:
-   - Use the default path or click "📂 Browse" to choose a custom location
+   - Use the default absolute path or click "📂 Browse" to choose a custom location
    - Click "📤 Generate Tracker Node as .nk" to create the Nuke file
    - Click "📋 Copy .nk Path to Clipboard" to copy the file path for easy import

 7. **🗺️ Generate STMap Sequence** (Optional):
    - Choose interpolation method (linear or cubic) and bit depth (16-bit or 32-bit)
    - Set frame range for STMap export (defaults to full sequence)
+   - Use dynamic path variables like %refFrame% for organized output
    - Click "🗺️ Generate STMap Sequence" to create animated RGBA EXR files
    - View real-time progress bar during generation
    - Click "📋 Copy STMap Directory Path" to copy the output folder path